 Full dentures are available in two styles: conventional or immediate.
 Conventional dentures are applied within eight to twelve weeks after removing the final tooth.
 Because these dentures attach to the gums, you have to wait for them to fully heal before the dentures can be placed.

 On the other hand, immediate dentures have no waiting time for healing.
-Many people choose immediate dentures due to the fact that they don’t want to have a time period without teeth.
+Many people choose immediate dentures because they don't want to have a time without teeth.

 Both full and partial dentures can be very functional and are excellent choices for tooth replacement.
 Therefore, choosing full or partial dentures depends upon your specific needs.
 Partial dentures are often the better option because they help retain the health of your remaining teeth and bone.
 Set up a consultation with Dr. Vose to see which dentures are right for you!